-Nurx has $22.5 million in new money, a path to profitability, and new treatments for migraines on the way – TechCrunch
+Nurx has $22.5 million in new money, a path to profitability and new treatments for migraines on the way – TechCrunch

 And while birth control and contraception are still the largest areas of the company’s business, Nurx is growing its range of services, seeing adoption of its testing for sexually transmitted infections including HPV and herpes and a new treatment area for migraines.

-That focus on sexual health and what the company calls sensitive health is different from trying to be a primary care provider says Rao.
-“Our real focus right now is on our core demographic who are women between the ages of twenty and forty and really focusing on their needs,” she says.
+That focus on sexual health and what the company calls sensitive health is different from trying to be a primary care provider, says Rao.
+“Our real focus right now is on our core demographic who are women between the ages of 20 and 40 and really focusing on their needs,” she says.
 “That’s why migraines make a lot of sense.
-It’s not exclusively hormone related, but it often is… One-in-four women experience migraines and they’re largely from hormonal changes… This is a condition we’re well positioned to address.”
+It’s not exclusively hormone-related, but it often is… One-in-four women experience migraines and they’re largely from hormonal changes… This is a condition we’re well-positioned to address.”

 Another way that Nurx differentiates itself from competitors like Hims and Ro, which provide women’s health and contraceptive prescriptions as well, is through its ability to take insurance.
 “It’s actually pretty challenging to build the system to actually offer insurance,” says Rao.
 “And yet, we don’t think you can be a true healthcare company if you don’t accept insurance.”